aerth/go-quitter/README.md

 ```
 go-quitter config
 ```
-For automation, you may want to use an environmental variable config, something like…
+For automation and cronjobs, you may want to use environmental variables instead.
+Something like…

 ```
 // cat ~/.shrc || cat ~/.zshrc || cat ~/.bashrc || cat ~/.whatrc